 Ami Rodland – Retired, Human Services Social Worker, DCDHS

-People are best served when all systems are working towards shared goals.
+People are most successful in achieving their goals when all systems are working together.
 We strive to create environments in which people can both exchange ideas and create solutions.
-We believe in working as a partner with clients and colleagues to become more effective.
+We believe in working as a partner with participants, colleagues, and the larger community to become more effective.
 This spirit extends to our governance processes by which the Board of Directors and staff work in partnership with each other and with community stakeholders to advance our mission.
 It also infuses the commitment to teamwork in our work environment.

-We believe in helping people develop their abilities.
+We believe in partnering with people to develop their abilities.
 We foster a love of learning and a mindset by which challenges are viewed as opportunities to improve learning and build skills.
 We also respect that beliefs, values, preferences, and strengths are relationally acquired and may change over time such that we must adapt the work we do and how we approach each other.

 We believe in the power of applying imagination and creativity to help find solutions to problems and to help people deal well with new or difficult situations.
 We strive to maximize available resources and use informal community supports to advance success.
-Our work focuses on helping clients find and leverage resources to cultivate their skills.
+Our work focuses on partnering with participants and staff to find and leverage resources to cultivate their skills.

 We are motivated to help others by offering hope and support during challenging times.
 We offer trauma-informed care, and our approach is culturally informed.
-We respect the unique needs and abilities of every individual and seek to leverage the strengths and assets that each person brings to the table.
-We also actively value caring for those who are providing services or serving in a support role to others in need.
+We respect the unique needs and abilities of every individual and seek to leverage the strengths and assets that each person.

 Our Diversity Statement